Keyboard shortcuts

 Sequence Diagram

 This diagram shows the two distinct phases: the initial, automated materialization of the roster, followed by ongoing manual maintenance by staff.
+It also illustrates the upstream propagation from sub-groups to the lecture roster.

 sequenceDiagram